13 Top-Rated Campgrounds near Portland, Oregon

 11. Barton Park, Boring

-One of the three campgrounds operated by Clackamas County, Barton Park is perhaps the most popular.
-Adjacent to the Clackamas River, Barton Park offers several recreational activities, including fishing, non-motorized boating, floating, and swimming.
+Barton Park is one of the three campgrounds operated by Clackamas County and is perhaps the most popular.
+It's adjacent to the Clackamas River and offers several recreational activities, including fishing, non-motorized boating, floating, and swimming.
 Other popular activities include horseshoes, hiking, and using one of six reservable picnic areas.

-A 30-minute drive from Portland, Barton Park has over 100 campsites, and many accommodate full hook-up RVs.
+Barton Park is a 30-minute drive from Portland and has over 100 campsites, and many accommodate full hook-up RVs.
 Hot showers are available for all registered guests.
 A bunkhouse is also available to rent.
-Other great campgrounds operated by Clackamas County include Feyrer Park and Metzler Park.

 12. Memaloose State Park, Wasco County